jneidel/jneidel.com/content/review/neurostreams/index.md

 - On the [homepage](https://www.neurostreams.de#aff=jneidel) Tim has a radio station that cycles through some tracks.
     These are missing the intro and outro sections.
 I never bothered with them.
-- [Signing up for the newsletter](https://www.neurostreams.de#aff=jneidel) gets you the title <a href="/documents/neurostreams/katalog-en/Planet_Relax.pdf" target="_blank">Planet Relax</a>.
+- [Signing up for the newsletter](https://www.neurostreams.de/neurostreams-newsletter-anmeldung/#aff=jneidel) gets you the title <a href="/documents/neurostreams/katalog-en/Planet_Relax.pdf" target="_blank">Planet Relax</a>.

 ## Conclusions

-A great tool I don't ever want to live without.
+A great toolbox I don't ever want to live without.

 It's in the 20% of optimizations that deliver 80% of the results for sure.
-(Probably even in the 4% or 1% that deliver 64% and 51% respectively.)

 Neurostreams have something to offer for everybody and **I would recommend everybody to try them**.

 Start with [Panorama](https://www.neurostreams.de/portfolio/panorama/#aff=jneidel)
 and use the [quick reference guide](misc/neurostreams-quick-reference) to understand how to use the tracks.